 Approval voting methods break free from the rigid criterion of single-choice voting while still benefiting from a similar simple voting system.
 The candidate election approval process gives voters more freedom to express their votes and their preferred choice of legislators, laws, or candidates.
 Preferences approval voting translates to a better gauge of candidate support.
-However, some critics (particularly those advocating for a ranked choice voting system) argue that approval voting may be reduced to a numbers game.
-And it may skew results towards non-majority candidates, electing officials that don’t necessarily represent the majority of voters.
+However, some critics (particularly those advocating for a ranked-choice voting system) argue that approval voting may be reduced to a numbers game and strategy.
+And it may skew results towards minor candidates, electing officials that don’t necessarily represent the majority of voters

 Let’s take a deeper look into the pros and cons of approval voting.

 Approval voting lets voters have more choice and be more expressive since they’re allowed to vote for all the candidates they support by marking them on the ballot.
-Approval voting satisfies voter preferences and removes vote splitting almost entirely, virtually eliminating any spoilers.
+Approval voting satisfies voter preferences and removes vote splitting almost entirely, virtually eliminating any spoilers in the election.

 In a plurality system, ballots become spoiled (i.e., not counted) when voters mark more than one candidate on their ballot.
 When ballots aren't counted in elections, voters don't have a fair say on which candidate they support.
 If enough ballots are spoiled, it will impact the results of the election.
 With approval voting, voters can vote for more than one candidate on the ballot, leading to fewer spoiled ballots and voters having a fair say in the results of the election.

 Approval ballots look the same as regular voting ballots, except the rules indicate that voters can vote for any number of their candidate preferences.
-These rules make it easy for voters to understand the election process and vote properly.
+These rules make it easy for voters to understand the election process and vote properly for their preferred candidates.
 The results of the elections are also very straightforward with approval voting.
 You get a list of the candidates with the number of votes they receive, and the winner is the candidate with the highest number of votes.

 Since voters are free to vote for whichever candidates they want, approval voting tends to elect more consensus winners.
 These candidates would typically also beat all rival candidates head-to-head in a general election held by a traditional vote.

 Approval voting doesn’t always elect candidates with broad support.
-There is no rule stating that the favorite candidate will win.
+There is no rule stating that the favorite candidate will win when using approval voting.
 For example, a candidate with zero supporters could still win if the majority of people voted for them as a backup, giving the candidate an edge over candidates that even more than half of the electorate voted for as their first choice.

 Because voters are unable to distinguish between strong support and weak support for candidates on their ballot, voters may potentially elect a minority candidate that doesn’t embody majority representation.
 If you want to allow voters to be able to indicate strong or weak support for a candidate, you can use a ranked-choice voting system for your general election.

-Savvy voters who understand approval voting can form a strategy to ensure that their vote influences the outcome of the election.
-A voter's inability to distinguish between support in approval voting leads to an incentive to vote strategically (rather than being sincere in their choice), putting voters on uneven footing.
+Savvy voters who understand approval voting can form a strategy to ensure that their vote influences the outcome of the approval voting election.
+A voter's inability to distinguish between support for each candidate in approval voting leads to an incentive to vote strategically (rather than being sincere in their choice), putting voters on uneven footing.